Deltarune, the sequel to Undertale, is so disappointing that I didn't finish chapter 2.

 Susie reminds me of Stefan from The Magnificant Twelve: a caricature of a school bully who's openly infatuated with being a villain.
 Stefan was the more interesting character.

-In terms of the reasonability of asking us to show them mercy, Susie and Lancer are halfway between random encounters and Omega Flowey.
+In terms of the reasonability of asking us to spare them, Susie and Lancer are halfway between random encounters and Omega Flowey.
 They're strawman evil, and worse, this is never optional.

 At the worst of it, you come across Susie and Lancer lazing in chairs while they've apparently enslaved two monsters to fan them.
 If you talk to the monsters, they tell you that they're being forced and don't want to do it.
 There's still no option to do anything.
-Because a pacifist would *nevuhr* throw the first punch... not even if it isn't the first of act of violence in the actual context.
+Because a pacifist would *nevuhr* throw the first punch... not even if it isn't the first of act of violence.
 That's what pacifism is, kids.
 Refusal to free slaves.

 Next encounter, Susie and Lancer attack and Susie promises to switch back to your team if you win.
 Thank god it's a fight where you can attack without ruining the pacifist ending.
 Lancer also ends up joining.
 The writer vaguely tries to make him sympathetic by suggesting that he never knew what friendship felt like and is so happy to be following you.
 It doesn't work.

-It's not long after that that the game deploys the "forced RPG capture and cardboard prison" trope when Lancer, the prince (I don't remember if that was said earlier), calls in the guard to attack and capture you.
+It's not long after that that the game deploys the "forced RPG capture and cardboard prison" trope when Lancer, the prince (I don't remember if that was said earlier), leads you into a trap near the castle.
 Susie breaks out, finds Lancer, and he openly admits it was him who ordered the guards to capture them, and that he planned to imprison them for "eternity"... because he didn't want them to kill his dad.
 And *Susie* of all people *doesn't even attack* at first.
 She has some lines like "No...
 I get it.
 Why would anyone wanna be my friend anyway?"
 Yes, the strawman chaotic evil person responds to being betrayed and imprisoned by her friend - the least tolerable character we all want to see butchered by now - by blaming *herself*.

 This is F- level storytelling.
 For any other game, I'd be out by now.
 I would've guessed this was a fan-made sequel to Undertale by the kind of the person who makes DDLC mods like Spark of Hope.